Analysis - Salafis sense best is yet to come in Egypt vote

 Some analysts expect the Brotherhood to seek a coalition with secular parties to ease concerns at home and abroad about its vision for Egypt, home to eight million Coptic Christians.

-"They do not want to scare the Copts, women, liberals and the West," said Abdel-Rahim Ali, an expert on Islamist groups based in Cairo.
+"They do not want to scare the Copts, women, liberals and the West," Abdel-Rahim Ali, an expert on Islamist groups based in Cairo, told Reuters.

 But the Brotherhood will also have to reckon with the appetite of its conservative supporters for greater implementation of Islamic law.